-Minimum
+N 1ınımum

-Area/Typical Course Title Semester Credit
+Area/Typical Course Title Semeste er Credit

-College Algebra (or higher level Mathemati ics) 3
+College Algebra (or higher level Mathematics) 3

-Human Anatomy and Physiology 8
+Anatomy and Physiology I and II (with laboratory) 8

 Introductory College Physics 3

 Computer Fundamentals/Applications 3

 TOTAL 17

 To be considered for acceptance into the program, the applicant must have earned a CGPA of 2.5 or higher at the time of application.
 In addition, only grades of "C" or higher are accepted in prerequisite course work.